BrandonTsai/cloud-native-cookbook/ITHelp_30Days/13_configmap_and_secrets.md

 In Kubernetes based platform, we could use `ConfigMap` and `Secret` object to setting configuration data separately from application code.

 A ConfigMap is an object used to store non-confidential data in key-value pairs, it does not provide secrecy or encryption.
 If the data you want to store are confidential, use a Secret rather than a ConfigMap, or use additional (third party) tools to keep your data private.
-This article will give a overview of ConfigMap Usage.
+This article will give an overview of ConfigMap Usage.

 Create ConfigMap From Directories/file
 ---------------------------------------